 My school is a long walk away, so dad will drive us to the drop off zone.
 Then I get to walk with all my friends!

 Get ready, get set for Walk to School!

-Last year, VicHealth funded 61 enthusiastic councils to provide local Walk to School activities in your community.Read More...
+This year, VicHealth has funded 71 enthusiastic councils to provide local Walk to School activities in your community.Read More...

 Have a question about Walk to School?
 Before contacting us, have a look at some of our most frequently asked questions and answers.

 Yes!
-Even if your school isn’t registered, you can still participate.
-Make your child’s walking, riding and scooting count by having them register as a student on the Walk to School website – with your permission, of course.
+Even if your school isn’t involved, you can still participate.
 Your child can keep track of how often they walk, ride or scoot to and from school and be part of the state-wide movement.

 Studies show that it takes 30 days to build a habit.
 The longer we do something healthy, the more likely that healthy habit will stick.
 That’s why Walk to School lasts for an entire month, rather than a single day.
 It’s about building healthy habits for life.

 National guidelines recommend kids need at least 60 minutes of physical activity every day, and walking, riding and scooting are ways to help them get there.
 It’s also a great way to connect with family members and your community.
 Active travel options to and from school provide more time for conversation and is less stressful than driving.
 Not to mention it helps the environment, reduces traffic congestion and demand for parking!

 There are lots of ways to get started, but the best option is always the one that suits your family.
 You can:

 - Walk to school with your child and enjoy the chance to talk and teach road safety skills